iAmoric/MultithreadedPoolingServer/README.md

 # MultithreadedPoolingServer

-A multi-threaded web server with thread-pooling implemented in Java
+This project is a multi-threaded web server with thread-pooling implemented in Java.
+It was made for Adobe hiring procedure.